rustadadam/PF-GAP/notes.md

 4. Added a plotting function for the k-fold results
 5. Sent the task of retreiving SHAP values to Kelvyn
 6. Built a pipeline for getting the best hyperparameters.
 We have gotten them, and they really aren't all that much better.
+7. Created the tuned proximities for each matrix
+    - Fresh Prince Looks the best, though RedComets has the highest f1 score
+8.

 ## Possibilities to expand the project
 1. Using an imputation method to classify the NaNs and the following.